datastaxdevs/workshop-battlestax/README_step04.md

 React Hooks allow you to access things like state, React lifecycle methods, and other goodies in function components that were previously only available in class components.

 `useSelector()` is a React Hook which allows you to extract data from the Redux store state, using a selector function.
-It takes in selector functio argument (in this case `selectGame`) that returns the part of the state that you want.
+It takes in selector function argument (in this case `selectGame`) that returns the part of the state that you want.

 `useDispatch()` is a React Hook that allows us to dispatch actions from our React component.
 Recall the `createGame` function we created in the last step.